fharper/speakerkit/abstracts.md

 ### Personal Branding: it’s more important than you think
 Why should you care about your personal brand?
 After all, it’s not like you are an actor or the lead singer for a rock band.
 In fact, it’s never been more important for you to think about yourself as a brand.
 Doing so will provide rocket fuel for your career.
 You’ll find better jobs and become a  “thought leader” in your industry.
 You’ll become known for your expertise and leadership; people will seek your advice and point of view.
 As a developer, there are many tools you can use to build a personal brand, and this presentation will help you learn how to get visibility, make a real impact, and achieve your goals.
 You don’t need to be a marketing expert or a personal branding guru— you can be yourself and get your dream job or reach the next level of your career.

+## Public Speaking

+### Public Speaking?
+It’s for you!
+Do you have a passion?
+Do you like to share with others?
+Public speaking can help you share this passion with others  in your industry and help them  find success.
+But let's be honest: you'll get a lot out of it too.
+You'll learn from attendees, grow your network, get visibility, and much more in return for your efforts.
+Let's explore how you can start getting comfortable with public speaking and how you can find opportunities to reach the perfect audience.
+Who knows, you could be the one speaking on this stage next time!